dd32/td-gh-ex/readme.txt

 2. Activate the theme through the 'Appearance' menu in WordPress

 == Change log ==

+Version 4.0, 2019-03-17
+Included a license file.
+Loaded fonts in the customizer so that you can preview what the fonts look like.
+Added more fonts and adjusted the font size slightly depending on which font is used.

+Note: the way the post and page title display in the editor is still buggy.

 Version 3.9, 2019-01-03
 Fixed problems with icons that did not show up correctly after updating Font Awesome.